 When the radio endpoint receives a valid data-plane CIRI message from the peer Airborne IPS System endpoint, then the carried air-to-ground packet is queued for transmission to ground over the datalink channel specified in the Channel Identifier option.
-If the CIRI message does not contain the Channel Identifier option, then Channel ID = 0 (the primary channel) is implied.
-If the CIRI message indicates an invalid Channel ID in a Channel Identifier option, then the Airborne Radio should discard the packet.
+If the CIRI message does not contain the Channel Identifier option, then Channel ID = 0 (the primary channel ID in a Channel Identifier option, then the Airborne Radio should discard the packet.